 Recipe contributed by Anahita Ghista

 Green garlic is the young garlic that gets harvested before the cloves have begun to mature.
-In the rest of the world, green garlic adds delicate garlicky flavor to spring and early summer dishes.
-In Mumbai though, green garlic is found not in spring but rather in winter from about November onwards with the local grocer.
+Also known as garlic chives, green garlic adds a delicate garlicky flavor rather than the sharp bang that mature garlic does.
+In Mumbai though, green garlic is not found through the year.
+It’s only something that is available in winter from about November onwards with the local grocer.
 It is used in many dishes including the famous Gujarati undhyu and the Parsi Surti Papri ma Kebab.

 To really enjoy the flavour of ‘Leela Lasan’ as we bawa’s call it, it is best to use this ingredient in a dish where it can be the star.
 And, what better supporting actor can there be than the humble Eedu?